Akshit11318/narad/collector/README.md

 ## Key Components

-- **Key Generation**: Creates and manages key pairs for the collector
 - **Auxiliary Value Processing**: Computes the final auxiliary value from individual user contributions
 - **Cryptographic Operations**: Implements modular exponentiation and multiplication for secure aggregation
 - **HTTP Client**: Handles communication with the backend server for parameter fetching and result submission using libcurl